 That day, I got 100 ml of precious milk from each breast.

 Ding!
 I’ve been pumping with the same settings since then and life is good again.

 I know how stressful it is to not be able to pump enough milk.
-Since I haven’t read these tips anywhere, I just wanted to share it.
+After lots of trial and error, I can say I’ve been through it and survived.
+Since I haven’t read these tips anywhere, I just wanted to share my thoughts with you.
 Never know, it might work for you too.